Ariba-Khan/my-profile/README.md

 # my-profile
-this is my profile which I have created using HTML,CSS and JavaScript
+This is my profile which I have created using HTML,CSS and JavaScript